sarthakpawar0912/final-all-about-sonarqube/README.md

 20. **Credentials → env vars with empty defaults.** `${APP_ADMIN_PASSWORD:}` beats `${APP_ADMIN_PASSWORD:admin123}` — the blank default forces deployers to pick a real value.
 21. **In registry/lookup classes full of repeated labels, sample values, or URLs, keep a `// Shared literal constants` block at the top of the class.** Every new constant lands there by convention.
 Saves another Round of S1192 cleanup down the line.
 22. **When extracting a constant via find-and-replace, exclude the declaration line.** Or use the IDE's "Introduce Constant" refactoring (`Ctrl+Alt+C` in IntelliJ) — it handles self-reference protection automatically.
+23. **Hotspots are not bugs — they're decisions.** Every `csrf.disable()`, `new Random()`, CDN `<script>` tag, or `.password()` setter is security-sensitive.
+Review each one, mark **Safe/Fixed/Acknowledged**, and *write the justification*.
+Future you will thank you.
+24. **Pin CDN URLs to exact versions, serve over HTTPS, and add SRI hashes.** Version-pinning alone is pragmatic-safe; SRI is defence-in-depth.
+For internal projects, document why SRI isn't applied.
+For prod, apply it.
+25. **When disabling CSRF, do it per-chain (`securityMatcher("/api/**")`), not globally.** Keep form-login views under a separate `SecurityFilterChain` where CSRF stays ON.
+26. **Before you ship, Security Hotspots Reviewed must be 100%.** An un-reviewed hotspot quietly drops your Security Rating to B and fails any strict Quality Gate.

 ---
 ---